rentle/embed-rentle/readme.txt

 == Frequently Asked Questions ==

-= Does it cost something? =
+= Does Rentle cost something? =

-We have two plans **Lite** and **Core**.
-Lite is always free, and you can use the plugin with it to handle your online rentals.
-With Core we offer additional benefits and you can check its pricing [here](https://www.rentle.io/pricing)
+We have four plans: FREE, BASIC, GROW, and ADVANCED.
+The FREE plan doesn’t cost anything.
+The paid plans start at $19.50/month.
+Learn more about the Plans [here](https://www.rentle.io/pricing).

+= Do I need a credit card to sign up? =

+Nope, you can start with Rentle Free, our forever-free plan.

-= Why is Rentle Lite free? =
+= What is the right plan for me? =

-We believe online rentals are a basic right for every business.
-We wanted to enable every business to get started with online rentals without a hassle.
+Our general rule is that if you only operate online, you’re good with the FREE or BASIC plan.
+With BASIC, you get more customization options and lower payment processing fees.

+If you also have a brick-and-mortar store, you will need the GROW plan to create orders for walk-in customers.
+The ADVANCED plan is for high-volume merchants that need many features.

+= Can I also sell products and services with Rentle? =

+Yes, you can.
+You can make products available for rent or sale and sell services like courses and tours.
+You can even cross-sell products and services by bundling them into packages.

-= Do you offer support? =
+= Does Rentle offer support? =

 Yes.
-You can reach us via in-app chat or via email at [support@rentle.io](support@rentle.io).
+You can always contact us through chat or via email at [support@rentle.io](mailto:support@rentle.io).
+We also have an extensive [knowledge base](https://support.rentle.io) where you can find answers to your questions.

+= Is Rentle secure? =

+Rentle is certified Level 1 PCI DSS compliant and audited as such annually.
+Your and your customer's data is secured according to the highest standards.

+= Are there any discounts for small businesses or non-profits? =

+Yes.
+We apply an automatic 50% discount to your subscription for every month you make less than $1,000 in sales through Rentle.

 = Can I use the same system for walk-in rentals? =

-Yes, but you will probably need Rentle Core for that.
-With Core you can handle your whole operation from one system without any hassle like our largest customers.
-But if you are searching for a solution for online bookings or rentals - check out Lite first.
-It is fast and easy way to get started.
+Yes.
+With Rentle, you can seamlessly incorporate online and offline sales without extra operational hassle.

 == Screenshots ==

-1. Everything that we do scales to mobile
-2. Intuitive and easy to understand back-office
-3. Plugin works both for Rentle Lite (always free) and Core
+1. Product Listing
+2. Product Page
+3. Creating walk-in orders
+4. Orders Overview
+5. Single Order View
+6. Customers List
+7. Product Catalog
+8. Inventory

 == Changelog ==
 1.1.1 Add validation for shopID, locationID, categoryID and productID